Sarah Lawrence College Tackles Rising Faculty Healthcare Costs - Becomes First New York Institution to Join edHEALTH’s Purchasing CollaborativeJan 21

 Sarah Lawrence is a prestigious, coeducational liberal arts college that consistently ranks among the leading liberal arts colleges in the country.
 Sarah Lawrence is known for its pioneering approach to education, rich history of impassioned intellectual and civic engagement, and vibrant, successful alumni.
 In close proximity to the unparalleled offerings of New York City, the historic campus is home to an intellectually curious and diverse community.

-edHEALTH, established in 2013, provides high quality healthcare options at lower costs to 22 colleges, universities, and other educational institution member owners and their faculty, staff, and families.
-Its guiding principles include ownership, transparency, innovation, and savings.
+edHEALTH, established in 2013, provides high quality healthcare options at lower costs to 23 colleges, universities, and secondary school member owners and their faculty, staff, and families.
+Its guiding principles include savings, ownership, innovation, and transparency.